eshabhatti/Weave-/README.md

 2. Run `source venv/bin/activate` to enter the environment.
 3. Run `pip install -r requirements.txt` to install all relevant dependencies.

+to disable the virtual environment after installing, run `deactivate`.

 ### Node (frontend)
 cd to the `frontend` folder to behin.